 The Philippines is truly the territory of rice and coconuts.
 And when combined together, these two are a match made in heaven!

-Carioca is an iconic Filipino street food that you will probably come across in Manila.
+Carioca is an iconic street food you will probably come across in Manila.
 The major ingredients for this charming dessert are sticky rice, coconut, and sugar.
 The final products are usually in ball shapes and covered with a delectable coconut caramel sauce.

 Bananas are very cheap and popular in the Philippines.
 The method to make this dessert is also straightforward and quick.
 Hence, you can find Turon sold in the streets in almost all rural and urban areas in this country.